samreenbaig-code/KotlinAssignment1/README.md

-📘 KotlinAssignment1
+📘 Kotlin Assignment 1

-This repository contains my solutions for Assignment #1, where we practiced fundamental Kotlin concepts, including functions, loops, recursion, and lambda expressions.
+This repository contains my solutions for Assignment #1, demonstrating fundamental Kotlin programming concepts such as functions, loops, recursion, and lambda expressions.

 📚 Assignment Overview

-During this week, we learned:
+In this assignment, I learned how to:

-How to create functions in Kotlin
+Define and call functions in Kotlin

-Loops (for, while)
+Use for and while loops effectively

-Lambda expressions
+Work with lambda expressions

-Recursion

-IntelliJ project setup
+Implement recursive functions

+Set up a Kotlin project in IntelliJ IDEA

-Gradle + Kotlin configuration
+Configure Gradle with Kotlin

-Using Git & GitHub for version control
+Manage version control using Git & GitHub

-This assignment includes four core tasks plus optional enhancements.
+The assignment includes four core programming tasks plus one optional enhancement.

-📝 Tasks Completed
+🧩 Tasks Implemented
-A) Sum of integers from 1 to a maximum
+A) Sum of Integers (1 → max)

-Function:

 fun sumUpTo(max: Int): Long

-Uses a loop to compute the sum of all integers from 1 to max.
+Calculates the sum of all integers from 1 to max using a loop.

-B) Iterative factorial
+B) Iterative Factorial

-Function:

 fun factorialIterative(n: Int): Long

-Computes factorial using a for-loop.
+Computes the factorial of a number using a for-loop.

-C) Lambda factorial
+C) Lambda Factorial

-Lambda:

 val factorialLambda: (Int) -> Long

-Implements factorial using a lambda expression.
+Implements factorial logic using a lambda expression.

-D) Recursive factorial
+D) Recursive Factorial

-Function:

 fun factorialRecursive(n: Int): Long

-Computes factorial using recursion.
+Computes factorial using recursion, demonstrating function self-calls.

-⭐ Optional Task (Included): Fibonacci Function fun fibonacci(n: Int): Long {
+⭐ Optional Task: Fibonacci Function fun fibonacci(n: Int): Long {
     if (n <= 0) return 0
     if (n == 1) return 1
     return fibonacci(n - 1) + fibonacci(n - 2)
 }

+Generates the Fibonacci sequence recursively.

-▶️ Program Output
+▶️ Sample Output

-Here is the output produced by running Main.kt:

 === Kotlin Assignment 1 ===
 Sum from 1 to 10 = 55
 Iterative factorial of 5 = 120
 Lambda factorial of 6 = 720
 Recursive factorial of 7 = 5040

 📂 Project Structure
 KotlinAssignment1/
  ├── src/